balianirudh/jetson-drone/Mechanical/README.md

 <p align="center">Test 3D print of frame using standard PLA (left), final drone assembly with chopped carbon fiber PLA frame (right)</p>

 ## Propulsion

+The propulsion system of a drone is made up of its motor, electronic speed controller (ESC), and propeller.
+The combination of the three dictate the total thrust of the drone which impacts the drones overall agility.
+For the Jetson Drone, I chose to use the DJI Snail Propulstion system.
+This propulsion system was designed for racing drones meaning its lightweight, and depending on the propeller, has a high max thrust (2800g-5200g).